 - A comprehensive benefits package worth $33,000 per musician

 - President and CEO Michael Henson volunteered to reduce his salary package by the same reductions musicians would receive

 The musicians rejected the proposal on Saturday, September 28.

 How many musicians have left as a result of the lockout?

-Since the lockout began in October, the Orchestra has received one resignation and notification from four musicians that they wish to take a year's leave of absence in order to pursue other opportunities.
-(The musicians' contract allows them the chance to try out a new job—while holding their position open—for one year before resigning from the Orchestra.)
+Since the lockout began in October, eight musicians have submitted requests for a year's leave of absence to pursue other opportunities, and two have resigned without first taking a leave of absence.
+(The musicians' contract allows them the chance to try out a new job while their position here is held open for one year, before they determine whether to resign from the Orchestra.)

 On average, approximately three musicians leave the Orchestra each season to accept other positions.

 What are the results of the independent financial audit?

 Will Board members gain in any way if musicians make concessions?

 Our Board is made up of community leaders, all of whom are volunteers.
 They do not financially benefit from their work with the Minnesota Orchestra.
 To the contrary, they—and the corporations many of them represent—make very generous donations to the Orchestra.